 "We just want you to answer some questions," Finnoire replied.
 "We'll let you go as soon as we've cleared up the situation."

 "You're lying," Greg spat.
-Eyes ablaze and hair wild, Jake's father was hardly recognizable.
-He crossed his arms over his chest.
+Eyes ablaze and hair wild, the man was hardly recognizable.
+Jake crossed his arms over his chest.

 "They're trying to help," he said.
 Greg's eyes snapped back to Jake, and turned pleading.